Ultimate Guide to Driving The Road to Hana, Maui

 The translation for Wai’anapanapa is “glistening water” or “water flashing rainbow hues”, both of which are accurate in describing the powerful contrast between the black, pebble lava field and the deep blue-greens of the ocean.

-You can find more in-depth information on WAi’napanapa State Park here.
+You can find more in-depth information and make a reservation for Wai’napanapa State Park here.

 It’s when you arrive in Hana that you realize the Road to Hana is less about the destination and more about the journey.